Licenses & Permits

-- Camden County Mobile Vending Permit ($75 for the event OR a $50 Annual License)- event only inspections will be conducted the day of the event, and paperwork must be submitted no later than 1 week in advance.
+- Health Dept - Camden County Mobile Vending Permit ($75 for the event OR a $50 Annual License)- event only inspections will be conducted the day of the event, and paperwork must be submitted no later than 1 week in advance.
 Licenses will be issued after morning inspections.
-(Permit is reciprocal with and accepted from from Burlington, Gloucester, Atlantic, Cumberland, Salem, Vineland, or Cape May Counties)
+(Permit is reciprocal with and also accepted from from Burlington, Gloucester, Atlantic, Cumberland, Salem, Vineland, or Cape May Counties)

 - Previously licensed local restaurants must also submit Health Dept paperwork (no additional fee).

-- Open Flame/Type 1 Permit ($100 annual fee which covers any events all year in Pennsauken Twp and Collingswood): required with any open flame or propane tank.
+- Fire Dept - Mobile/Portable Cooking Operation Permit ($100 annual which covers any events all year in Pennsauken Twp and Collingswood): required with any open flame or propane tank.
 Inspections will be conducted in the morning of the event by the Collingswood FD.
+If you already have an annual permit, you must have it with you on vending day - if you are submitting for a new permit, inspections will happen the morning of the event (& the paperwork and fee must be received no later than 1 week prior to the event date).
 NOTE: fire suppression systems are required of all food trucks conducting heating/cooking & an open flame is not allowed under any tents.

 - Adhere to the Camden County/NJ Health Department regulations.